 - Reporting to school officials if I have tested positive for COVID-19

 - Wearing an appropriate face mask and other protective equipment as directed by the college

 - Looking out for others and encourage their faithful commitment to the pledge

 The following precautions are being implemented as part of the college’s plan for return to campus.

---have you had vomiting or diarrhea in the last 24 hours?
+o Have you had vomiting or diarrhea in the last 24 hours?

 - Perform routine cleaning and disinfecting of campus spaces daily or upon completion of use.

-Employees or students who are being tested for COVID-19 are to inform their supervisor or instructor.
+- Employees or students who are being tested for COVID-19 are to inform their supervisor or instructor.
 Administration will work individually with each case to determine the next steps in terms of continuing any essential work from home should the individual desire to do so.

-In the case of employees or students who report a positive test result, administration will work to perform contact tracing and notification according to the current recommendations of CDC, the Tennessee Health Department, and any other related emergency agency guidance.
+- In the case of employees or students who report a positive test result, administration will work to perform contact tracing and notification according to the current recommendations of CDC, the Tennessee Health Department, and any other related emergency agency guidance.

 Questions Pertaining to Campus Reopening